vsajip/python-gnupg/docs/index.rst

 .. versionadded:: 0.4.2
    Upon a successful decryption, the keyid of the decrypting key is stored in the ``key_id`` attribute of the result, if this information is provided by ``gpg``.

-The ``decrypt_file`` method takes the following additional keyword argument:

-output (defaults to ``None``)
-    The name of an output file to write to.
-If a name is specified, the decrypted output is written directly to the file.

 .. versionchanged:: 0.5.0
    The `stream` argument to :meth:`~gnupg.GPG.decrypt_file` can be a pathname